NTT-DATA-Cloud-Transformation/aws-devops-tutorial/cfinit/lab1/Readme.md

 5. Does it work?
 If not, fix the error and update the stack ( corrected solution is in 2.webserver.template file)

-To debug the error, SSH in to the server, and review the contents of the file using:
+To debug the error, SSH in to the server, and review the contents of the output from user data run using:

 cat /var/log/cloud-init-output.log

+If the cfn-init was run, you can find more specific errors using:

+cat /var/log/cfn-init.log

 Look at the bottom to see any errors reported by cfn-helper and fix those errors.